lolmaxz/vrc-ts/README.md

 Feel free to contact me on Discord under the same username if you have any questions.

+---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

+---

+## Changelog

+For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/lolmaxz/vrc-ts/blob/main/CHANGELOG.md).

+---

+## Contact

+If you have any questions or need assistance, feel free to reach out via GitHub issues or contact me on Discord.

+---

+## Final Notes

+By using `vrc-ts`, you're leveraging a powerful and flexible wrapper for the VRChat API.
+Whether you're building bots, applications, or services, this package aims to simplify your development process.

+Happy coding!

+---